lanl-aea/waves/docs/tutorial_07_latin_hypercube.rst

    parameter set reproducible during SCons configuration.
 Without this seed, *every* call of ``scons`` will produce a complete and unique parameter study.
 This will result in the full workflow re-executing on every ``scons`` call.

-   If a fixed seed is not acceptable, users may protect the parameter study generation with a command line option or generate the parameter study manually and use the :meth:`waves.parameter_generators.CustomStudy` to instantiate the parameter study object.
+   If a fixed seed is not acceptable, users may protect the parameter study generation with a command-line option or generate the parameter study manually and use the :meth:`waves.parameter_generators.CustomStudy` to instantiate the parameter study object.